TheOnlyMiki/Udacity-Deep-Reinforcement-Learning-Nanodegree-Program/Course 4 - Multi-Agent Reinforcement Learning/Project/README.md

 ### Step 3: Explore the Environment

-After you have followed the instructions above, open `Tennis.ipynb.ipynb` (located in the folder in the course 4 GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+After you have followed the instructions above, open `Tennis.ipynb` (located in the folder in the course 4 GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

 # Report